 Wrapping up the Series

 The introduction of centralized examinations into the American school system, as is considered, carries lots of implications with it, as is deducted from Germany’s practise.
 This is especially true in the matter of harmonizing career and college readiness nationwide.
-Again, that would imply a Common Core on national level, too.
+Again, that would imply an American Common Core on national level, too.

 No wonder there is lots of hesitation about it in the U.S. However, the deeper motivation for an introduction of centralized examinations in the United States is to lifting student performance and so ensuring lasting nation’s economic stability while that of Germany is to educating future citizens for democracy and ensuring the nation’s political stability.